Kaiming He

 He has also been central to self-supervised visual representation learning.
 Momentum Contrast, or MoCo, framed contrastive learning as dynamic dictionary lookup and showed strong transfer from unsupervised visual pretraining to downstream detection and segmentation tasks.

-Masked Autoencoders, or MAE, later showed that vision transformers could learn scalable visual representations by masking a large fraction of image patches and reconstructing the missing content.
+Masked Autoencoders, or MAE, later showed that vision transformers could learn scalable visual representations by masking a large fraction of image patches and reconstructing the missing pixels with an asymmetric encoder-decoder design.
 The method helped establish masked image modeling as a serious vision counterpart to masked language modeling.

 Why He Matters